TheOtherOtherOperation/vdbtest/README.md

 ### Virtual Machines
 VDBTest is intended to be used with some number *n* of similar virtual machines (called "targets") on a LAN, with access to a common file share and the storage system under test.
 Each virtual machine must be running NetJobsAgent.py (included with NetJobs) and have VDbench installed.

 The recommended configuration is to create a separate controller machine, which may be either a physical machine or another VM, to run vdbtest.py and host the common file share (NFS or something similar).
-The controller machine does not explicit access to the storage system under test.
+The controller machine does not need direct access to the storage system under test.
 The file share should have a directory structure similar to the following:

 ```
 - share/